 As with all software a good understanding of the program's functions, will help you get the best out of what is a very sophisticated product.
 Please understand not all users will have all these options available, as a few of the options will depend on the package you have, but most of what you see here is available on our most basic package.
 This help file is not meant to be a step by step guide to the product, it is more a device to steer you in the right direction and help you experiment.
 It does however assume a basic understanding of how to use computer programs.

 Caution as mentioned above these instructions are based on someone with administrator privileges not all the options, or adjustment are available to all users.
 Therefore some menu displays will look slightly different.
+Also all the controls and screens mentioned asume you are using the full size (PC) version not the smaller smart phone option.
 Remember if you are struggling to understand something please email us for help, like all help-desks we are always happy to help a customer who has at least tried to 'RTFM'.

 All that follows assumes you are using a PC full size screen, not the much smaller and limited phone screen.
 Once you have logged into your screen, you will see a page like that partially reproduced below.
 If you are not already on it, click the Objects tab in the top left hand corner of the screen.
 You will then see all the objects in your group (An object is anything you are monitoring be it Boat, Car, Caravan and so on and you may only have one or several depending on your package).
 Next to your objects icon will be a couple of 'Tick Boxes' if you have several objects in your group then you can use one to hide & show an object in the group.
 The other box allows you to follow an object as it moves across the map.
 Clicking on the objects name will centre the map on that object, clicking on the actual icon will do the same but it will also zoom in on it location.